DRMacIver/hecate/README.rst

 --------

 Because you shouldn't need it and I don't want to.
-Hecate scripts are stand alone applications written green field that interact with your program through its terminal interface.
+Hecate scripts are stand alone applications that interact with your program through its terminal interface.
 You can easily test things written in any language you like, including other versions of Python.

 ------------------------
 Why is it called Hecate?
 ------------------------

-It seemed appropriate to name a Selenium for curses based applications after `a goddess whose domain includes the moon and magic
+It seemed appropriate to name a Selenium style tool for curses based applications after `a goddess whose domain includes the moon and magic
 <http://en.wikipedia.org/wiki/Hecate>`_.

 -----------------